 Neurofeedback is offered at the moment in our clinic only as part of a research study.
 ALL RESEARCH IS ON HOLD DUE TO COVID-19.

-We have started working with ANGST-E, our Cognitive Behavioral Therapy (CBT) app for the treatment of anxiety in teens.
+ANGST-E is our Cognitive Behavioral Therapy (CBT) app for the treatment of anxiety in teens.
 The app is always with you, on your phone, and will guide you through 12 stages of therapy.
 Each participant will have access to a live therapist through the app as well.
 The app is designed for teens aged 13-18 who feel anxiety is the primary problem in their lives.
-If you’d like to receive treatment through the app, please contact Dr. Adler at @email and provide your name and contact information.
+Please see the brochure below for additional information and feel free to contact us if you have further questions.
+For participation in the study, please fax a doctor's referral and indicate clearly " for ANGST-E study."